 Started in 2012, nothing short of a global pandemic could keep Anson County cancer warriors away from the walk.

-“This is our first year back after COVID and it’s a good crowd, but we need to build it back up to where we were,” Caraway said.
+“This is our first year back after COVID and it’s a good crowd, but we need to build it back up to where we were,” Harrison said.

 Harrison knows first- hand how integral being serious about cancer really is.
 Though she started the cancer walk initially because she believes in the cause, Harrison soon learned she would have a personal reason for supporting the cancer walk.
 “A couple days before our first walk I came home to a call from my doctor telling me that I had cancer.
 I planned this walk to help others and I ended up helping myself.”